 Working customer-centric at an organisational level means having three ingredients: a customer experience mindset, the tools to work customer-centric and a clear framework for decision-making based on a customer journey perspective and strategy.
-These three things, managed and implemented with care and rigour, helps to ensure a consistent approach to customer experience across departments and throughout your business.
+These three things help to ensure a consistent approach to customer experience across departments and throughout your business, and help you manage your end-to-end customer experience.
 Here’s what we mean when we talk about three ingredients:

 There is not one right way to do this, as it requires a shift in culture and mindset.
 It’s important to reflect on how you are working as a business, understand what you can change or improve to work more customer-centric, and then be bold enough to try it.
-It’s important to understand how to reinvent yourself and then have the attitude, adaptability, and mandate to be able to do this.
-By doing this, you create an organisation that is flexible and adaptable for the future.
+It’s important to understand how to reinvent yourself and then have the attitude, adaptability, and mandate to do this.
+This way, you create an organisation that is flexible and adaptable for the future.

 CX tools & procedures

 Last, but definitely not least, it is vital to have a comprehensive understanding of your business from a Journey Perspective, instead of (only) an operation perspective.
-This involves the creation and embedding of a journey framework and hierarchy that is clear, understood and embedded across the business and its departments.
-This might involve the shifting of ownership from product ownership to journey ownership and the introduction of journey management tooling to support this overview (we are very fond of TheyDo for this type of work).
+This involves the creation and embedding of a journey framework that is understood and embedded across the business and departments.
+This might involve the shifting from product ownership to journey ownership and the introduction of tooling to support this overview.
+We are very fond of TheyDo for this type of work.
 By seeing your business as a set of linked customer journeys rather than discrete verticals, you are well-placed to begin taking decisions from a customer-centric perspective and your decisions are more likely to track back to your strategy.

 how can I begin to organise a more customer-centric way of working?